deepakkum21/Socket.io/Sockect Concept Demo/README.md

 -  We now have to **include the client script and initialize the socket object there**, so that clients can establish connections when required.
 The script is served by our io server at '/socket.io/socket.io.js'.

-# Socket.IO - Event Handling
+# A. Socket.IO - Event Handling
 ## Sockets work based on events.
  - There are some reserved events, which can be accessed using the socket object on